cjnm/simpleblog/README.md

 ### Endpoints

 There are five endpoints available for fetching, updating and deleting blogs and two for internal github authentication.
-The `Postman Collection` is available from the link <https://www.getpostman.com/collections/0be1493ed18bb4391324> or from the file `simpleblog API Endpoints.postman_collection.json` available with this repo.
+The `Postman Collection` is available from the link <https://www.getpostman.com/collections/0be1493ed18bb4391324> or from the file `simpleblog API Endpoints.postman_collection.json` available in this repo.

 ### Status Codes